telink-semi/tc_ble_mesh/doc/telink_sig_mesh_sdk_Release_Note.md

 * (firmware) update 8278 drivers for A1.
 * (android APP) add function of static_oob provisioning.

-### Bug Fixes
-* (firmware) fix a bug about ota, this bug is only in the customer's project of tangseng.

 ### BREAKING CHANGES

 * N/A